dapps-dev-club/dapps-dev-club-website/src/pages/blog/2019-01-04-we-have-a-logo.md

   - news
 ---

-“Distributed Applications Development Club” - that is quite a mouthful to say!
+“Decentralised Applications Development Club” - that is quite a mouthful to say!

 <!-- excerpt -->